WHY we need you in Costa Rica

 - Transfer back to the airport

 - Personal spending money

-Each project will include a 1-day orientation to familiarise yourself with the local area, rules, safety advice and general information.
+The Beach Conservation program begins with a mandatory 2 day orientation session in San Jose, where you receive vital information about your project and trip to the project site.
 Your host family will show you the best way to get to/from your accommodation to the volunteer centre.
 Orientation will include health and safety advice, do’s and don’ts, cultural norms, activities and tours you can do on weekends, and a short walking tour, showing you the local area.
-You are also able to take a free Spanish placement exam.
-On your first day the local coordinator will take you to the placement, where you will be introduced to everyone and shown around the project.

 Sunday – Arrival / Welcome and Home Stay Introduction

 Here is a rough guide on what to expect:

 - Breakfast at the accommodation

 - 5-7 hours of volunteer work either in the morning or afternoon

 - Your own lunch at the accommodation or project site